AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 - The `/Timezone=` option can be set to specify a zone to use when converting points from external sources, like CSV or Excel files.
 - The `/CsvTimezoneField=` option can be set to pull the timezone name from a column of your data.
 - The `/TimezoneAliases=` option can be use to supply some aliases to known offsets.
-If your CSV has `PST` and `PDT` in its data, but those three-letter abbrievations aren't the off, you could use `/TimezoneAliases=PST:UTC-08` and `/TimezoneAliases=PDT:UTC-07` to map the offsets correctly.
+If your CSV has `PST` and `PDT` in its data, but those three-letter abbrievations aren't found in the timezone lists, you could use `/TimezoneAliases=PST:UTC-08` and `/TimezoneAliases=PDT:UTC-07` to map the offsets correctly.

 ### Discovering the available timezone names with the `/FindTimezones=` option